Code-Institute-Submissions/Milestone_2-5/README.md

 ## UX
 ### Strategy
-To present a large number of data from an external source on Google Maps in a visually appealing and informative way.
+To present a large number and type of data from an external source on Google Maps in a visually appealing and informative way.

 ### Scope
 Within the scope of the project I have an interactive map that displays markers based on latitude and longitude data from the database.